jmillerv/go-dj/README.md

 be cleaned up so that source can stand in for URL/Path/etc but I haven't abstracted that yet.

 ### Supported File Types
-At the moment go-dj only supports mp3 files.
+At the moment go-dj only supports mp3 files for local and remote files.

 ## Types